KanhaiyaPandey/food_ordering_website/README.md

 <!-- Seventh lesson -->

-fixed the search feature, learned added Shimmer Effect, learn more about reconsiliation process and diff algo of react
+fixed the search feature, learned added Shimmer Effect, learn more about reconsiliation process and diff algo of react.

 <!-- eight lesson -->

-Routers
+//////////////Routers///////////////

+React-Router-Dom is the package to download react router.

+learned about routing.

+to config routs we need a function named createBrowserRouter there many other routers too but the is the most recommonded one.

+Linkend component and tags with Link tag its a tag come from react router dom package.

+children routs should be render inside outlet.